obviokuo/obviokuo.github.io/_posts/2019-08-08-text-and-typography.md

 math: true
 mermaid: true
 image:
-  path: /commons/site_mac.png
+  path: /commons/site_devices.png
   width: 800
   height: 500
   alt: Responsive rendering of Chirpy theme on multiple devices.
 ---

 This post is to show Markdown syntax rendering on [**Chirpy**](https://github.com/cotes2020/jekyll-theme-chirpy/fork), you can also use it as an example of writing.
 Now, let's start looking at text and typography.
+The title figure is the view open this site on Macbook Pro and iPhone, We can easy to make this mockup from <https://facebook.design/devices>.

 ## Titles